43081j/eslint-plugin-lit/docs/rules/no-native-attributes.md

-Using global native attributes as lit properties can have unintended effects, like for example the native `title` attribute will display a tooltip on hover over your custom element, and may mess up the accessibility tree for your component unintentionally.
+Using global native attributes as lit properties can have unintended effects, like for example the native `title` attribute will display a tooltip on hover over your custom element, and and may affect the accessibility of your component unintentionally.

 ## Rule Details